green-symfony/film/README.md

 ### Final step

 Restart the git_bash console.
-You can already use the command `film join` for join video with audio.
+You can already use the command `film join` in the directory where videos place for join video with audio.

 Or, if you haven't set up git_bash console, you can use the usual windows console (cmd) and execute the following command `php "ROOT_DIRECTORY_OF_THIS_PROJECT/bin/film" join`